 Living with keratoconus can be challenging, both physically and emotionally.
 Here are some tips for coping with the condition and maintaining your overall health and well-being:

-1. Seek out a specialist: If you have been diagnosed with keratoconus, it’s important to work closely with an eye doctor who specializes in the condition.
+- Seek out a specialist: If you have been diagnosed with keratoconus, it’s important to work closely with an eye doctor who specializes in the condition.
 A specialist can provide expert guidance on managing your symptoms, recommend treatments that are right for you, and monitor your progress over time.
 The CLEI Center for Keratoconus is recognized worldwide as a leader in treating keratoconus.
 They were the first dedicated center to the treatment and research of keratoconus.
 They were the leaders of the clinical trials that led to the approval of crosslinking in the United States.
 The doctors at The CLEI Center for Keratoconus have written numerous publications and given thousands of lectures to their colleagues on keratoconus management.
 Uniquely, they have been recognized by the National Keratoconus Foundation (NKCF) every year since the inception of the NKCF Top Doctor Award in 2017.
 The award is given to doctors who contribute significantly to care and research in keratoconus.
 In fact, The CLEI Center for Keratoconus is the only eye care center in the world with more than one doctor honored with the NKCF Top Doctor Award.
 The team at the CLEI Center for Keratoconus are experts in all aspects of keratoconus care.
 Everything from diagnostics, crosslinking, surgery, and contact lenses are under one roof.
 You can be sure you are seeing the true experts in the field.
+We invite you to schedule an appointment with our team of experts today.

 In conclusion, living with keratoconus can be challenging, but there are many strategies and resources available to help you manage your symptoms and maintain your overall health and well-being.
 By working closely with a specialist like those at The CLEI Center for Keratoconus, finding ways to cope, taking care of your mental health, and utilizing resources like the National Keratoconus Foundation, you can live a fulfilling and meaningful life with keratoconus.